TeddyGlass/MLpipeline/README.md

 4. Creation of a stacking model
 5. Feature analysis

-In this tutorial, we adopt sample data set of mutagenicity  build by [Hansen *et al.* (2009)](https://pubs.acs.org/doi/10.1021/ci900161g) to create classification models, and data set of [solubility data set from RDkit](https://github.com/rdkit/rdkit/tree/master/Docs/Book/data) to create regression model.
+In this tutorial, we adopt sample data of mutagenicity  build by [Hansen *et al.* (2009)](https://pubs.acs.org/doi/10.1021/ci900161g) to create classification models, and data of [solubility data set from RDkit](https://github.com/rdkit/rdkit/tree/master/Docs/Book/data) to create regression model.
 # Direcroty
 ```bash
 .